Literacy Skills Free for Adults and Families!

 - Point out letters, name them and discuss their shapes, their height, special features.

-- Point out upper and lower case forms of letters, and have your learner talk about the differences.
+- Point out upper and lower case forms of letters (but focus on lower case), and have your learner talk about the differences.

 - Read an alphabet poem that helps them learn letter shapes, and air draw the letters together.

-- Link letters to certain sounds by holding your finger under them as you read. ('s' says the snake!)
-Encourage your learner to make the sounds.
+- Link letters to sounds, by holding your finger under them as you read. ('s' says the snake!)
+Encourage your learner to say the words and make the sounds.

 C. 12 Naming and Storytelling Activities: